yazici/tracking-by-animation/README.md

+# Project Page for NIPS 2018 Submission

+Paper ID: 4
-# Tracking by Animation: Unsupervised Learning of Multi-Object       Attentive Trackers
+Paper Title: **Tracking by Animation: Unsupervised Learning of Multi-Object Attentive Trackers** For the latest version of our paper, please click [**HERE**](https://github.com/anonymous-projects/tracking-by-animation).

 ## 1. Requirements